Madeep9347/NepraTerraform/README.md

 terraform apply

-## Make sure that the s3 bucket and  dynamo table is created was already created
+## Make sure that the s3 bucket and dynamo table was  created

 # NOTE:
 create the dynamo db table with lock = LockID  then only terraform state locking is applicable